craig8196/hashmap/README.md

 The following are additional items that can be worked on:
 * [ ] Optimizations
 * [ ] Statistics and performance reports
+* [ ] Add allocation pool for reference stability for non-movable or large values.

 ## Inspiration
 Descriptions of Google's hashmap and Malte Skarupke's bytell hashmap